 Still- no friends came to visit, Daddy couldn’t come often and you were asleep a lot of the time.
 I didn’t feel confident enough (very unlike me!) to express my want for people to be around more, not even to your Daddy – so it got very lonely, but just looking at you got me through.
 I fell in love with everything about you- your windy smile, your yawn, your stretching, even your cute little windypops!

 I’m so thankful for the amazing medical professionals who kept me alive- who made me better, who were quick to diagnose my sepsis and who took strep b seriously.
 The people who went above and beyond their roles – like Irene, James, Louise, my recovery team and the surgeon.
 Their compassion helped me through the toughest part of my life.
 Whenever needed, they were there.
 I can’t thank my family – our families – enough and the friends who were on the other side of a phone for me.
 My Mummy, your Grandma was our hero.
 I cannot put into words how amazing I think she is.
 I don’t know where we’d be without her.

 Then came home time.
 I wanted to come home so much.
-We were promised the Friday, but I was still too sick.
-It was confirmed that I had contracted sepsis through being strep b positive.
-God, was I so thankful to be the one who was made sick by strep b and not you.
+They promised we could leave on the Friday, but I was still too sick.
+They confirmed that I had contracted sepsis through being strep b positive.
+God, I am so thankful Strep B made me sick, and not you.
 SO THANKFUL.

-You were thankfully discharged and deemed perfectly health to go home on that Friday!
+Thankfully, you were discharged and deemed perfectly health to go home on that Friday!
 Then came the Saturday… and nope.
 I was still too sick.
 Then on Sunday, Irene managed to push our discharge and we could finally go home.

 I had my shower and we got all packed up.
-I was given a mountain of drugs to keep up to speed with.
+They gave me a mountain of drugs to keep up to speed with.
 We waited a few hours, then just like that, we were free to return to the comfort of home and take you to the place where you’d learn to feel your safest.